skt09/IndiGrader/templates/out_of_the_box/README.md

 # Out-of-the-Box Template

-This is the standard, production-ready grading template for IndiGrader.
+This is the standard evaluation template for IndiGrader.
 It provides a full environment designed for evaluating typical programming assignments (like C, C++, Python, and AWK) relying on standard input/output comparisons, without requiring custom evaluators.

 ## 1. Prerequisites
 Ensure the server machine has the following installed: